innovationsforlearning/manual-testing-scripts/teachermate-partnerstation_testing_scripts.md

   	- Scoring button

 ### Two Card Reader Game Workflow
-1. Follow the Two Card Reader Login Workflow
+1. Follow the TWO CARD READER LOGIN WORKFLOW
 * Click on the *Help button* - expect to hear the NAME of the stimulus
 * Click on the *Yes button* - expect to see the see the stimulus replaced with Stage II stimulus and highlight removed from Jill Green-I and highlight added to Mary Brown II and the score (0) displayed for Mary Brown-II